TinkerTools/poltype2/README.md

 ### Box Setup

 *	For binding free energy computation, if a PDB is provided instead of a tinker XYZ file, then the tinker program pdbxyz is used to generate the XYZ file.
 This may result in adding additional hydrogens if missing from the PDB file (according to the residue label).
-*	By default, a preequilibrated large water box is used and trimmed to the appropriate box size (determined below).
+*	The user can choose a preequilibrated large water box (default is to not use preequilbriated box) to be used and trimmed to the appropriate box size (determined below).
 This allows a default shorter total equilibration time.
 *	The box size is computed by taking the longest dimension of protein or ligand and add a buffer length.
 For proteins-ligand complexes the buffer length is 20 angstroms.
 For ligand systems, the buffer length is 2*(vdwcutoff)+6, where the vdwcutoff default is 12 angstroms.
 For hydration free energy of charged ligand, the box size is set to max(50,longestdim+2*(vdwcutoff)+6), this is to offset the potential shift due to PME neutralizing plasma and polarization artifacts in PBC (doi: 10.1021/ct500195p).
 * If not using preequilibrated box then,
   *	The total number of waters based on box volume and the density of water.